JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7946 days**.

-And here is a just a random fact -  **BluBlocker sunglasses were developed with lenses that were used in the NASA space program for American astronauts**.
+And here is a just a random fact -  **It only takes a male horse 14 seconds to copulate**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)

-<sub>Last updated by Github Actions on 30 Sep, 2025.</sub>
+<sub>Last updated by Github Actions on 01 Oct, 2025.</sub>